ladybug-tools/ladybug-charts/README.md

 ```

 ## Credits:
-This project is a derivative work of [Clima](https://clima.cbe.berkeley.edu/).
+This project is a derivative work of [Clima](https://clima.cbe.berkeley.edu/) which is available under an MIT license.
 We are grateful to the developers of the original work.